demitrakourtzidis/Demitra_Kourtzidis_FinalProject/README.md

 # The U.S. has the highest incarceration rate in the world, and that's a problem for everyone.
 Mass incarceration makes you less safe.
+# Summary
+The U.S. is the most incarcerated country in the world, and that has a negative impact on all of us.
+There are a lot of myths surrounding criminal justice policy that prevent reform, but in dispelling these myths, reform is possible.
 # Outline
 Introduction: The United States has the highest incarceration rate in the world.
 Yes, that's including China and Russia.
 While the U.S. only accounts for 4% of the world population, our prisons and jails hold almost 25% of the world's incarcerated population (Viz 1).